 - creating goodwill by using appropriate language and tone

 - dealing with sensitive issues

-- choosing words that show the readers they have been listened to and understood
+- choosing words that show your reader they have been listened to and understood

-- formatting letters to make a connection with the customer
+- formatting letters to make a connection with your customer